-5.8 The wastes to be accepted at the facility will not contain any significant quantity of litter.
+- 5.7 The wastes to be accepted at the facility will not contain any significant quantity of litter.
 All loads will be inspected upon delivery and/or discharge at the site to ensure contaminated wastes are not accepted.
-All deliveries are required to be sheeted upon arrival and exit.
+All deliveries are required to be sheeted upon arrival and exit. - 5.8 The site will be inspected daily for evidence of fugitive litter, with litter picking undertaken as necessary.
+Any remedial action will be recorded in the site diary.